-If you’ve ever felt like creating fun activities for your middle school classroom is a daunting task, you’re not alone.
-Between lesson planning, grading, and meetings, there’s not always enough time to design those Pinterest-worthy activities.
-But here’s the secret: making your classroom fun and engaging doesn’t have to be complicated.
+If you’ve ever felt like creating fun and engaging activities for middle schoolers is a daunting task, you’re not alone.
+Between lesson planning, grading, and meetings, there’s not always enough time to design those Pinterest-worthy middle school activities.
+But here’s the secret: creating engaging activities for middle schoolers doesn’t have to be complicated.
 In fact, it can be surprisingly easy.
-Trust me, as someone who’s spent years teaching middle school, I’ve discovered some great ways to make learning enjoyable without spending hours planning.

-Understanding What Middle Schoolers Find Fun
+Understanding What Types of Activities Middle Schoolers Find Fun

 Know Your Audience